 When it comes to delivering excellent customer service, call center agent training is of utmost importance for any organization.
 This is because a customer can either make or break your business.

 As per a survey, 96% of customers worldwide say customer service is an important factor in their choice of loyalty to a brand.
+It will be much better for a brand if they can offer customer service in multiple languages.

 It’s found that 33% of consumers abandoned a business due to a lack of personalization.